How Do You Use Neem Oil On Houseplants?

 Neem Foliar Sprays

-By far, the most popular way to apply neem oil is through the use of a foliar spray.
+By far, the most popular way to apply neem oil is through a foliar spray.

-Neem-based sprays can be used to combat pests, as well as serving as a leaf shine.
+Neem-based sprays can be used to combat pests, as well as serve as a leaf shine.

 The topical application of neem oil results in a contact poison that quickly dissipates, leaving behind no residue.

-Outdoors, you should only spray the plant at dusk or dawn to avoid harming beneficial creatures, but there are no such restrictions for indoor plants.
+Outdoors, you should only spray the plant at dusk or dawn to avoid harming beneficial creatures, but indoor plants have no such restrictions.

 Foliar sprays use clarified hydrophobic neem oil, which has had most of its Azadirachtin removed, leaving only a .5 to 3% percent concentration behind.

-To make a quart of neem oil spray, you will first need to emulsify some water so the oil can mix.
+To make a quart of neem oil spray, you must first emulsify some water so the oil can mix.

 To do this, simply stir ⅓ teaspoon of Dawn dish detergent into the water.